google/go-cloud/internal/docs/design.md

     -   For example, the tests for the AWS implementation of Blob requires a bucket to be provisioned.
-    -   TODO: Use Terraform scripts to provision the resources needed for a given test.
+    -   TODO(issue #300): Use Terraform scripts to provision the resources needed for a given test.
     -   For now, do this manually.

 2. Run the test with `--record`.

-    -   TODO: The test will read the Terraform output file `output.tf` to find its inputs.
+    -   TODO(issue #300): The test will read the Terraform output to find its inputs.
     -   For now, pass the required resources via test-specific flags.
 In some cases, tests are
         [hardcoded to specific resource names](https://github.com/google/go-cloud/issues/286).

 3. The test will save the network interactions for subsequent replays.

-    -   TODO: The test will save the `output.tf` file in order to replay using the same inputs.
+    -   TODO(issue #300): The test will save the Terraform output to a file in order to replay using the same inputs.
-    -   TODO: The replay files are lightly scrubbed; the `Authorization` HTTP header is removed.
+    -   TODO(issue #301): The replay files are lightly scrubbed; the `Authorization` HTTP header is removed.
     -   Commit the new replay files along with your code change.
 Expect to see lots of diff; see below for more discussion.